Healthy Food Habits For Ramadan

-Following Prophetic tradition, most of the people customary open the fast with dates, Date is a unique blend of glucose and fructose, it’s good for short and long term energy.
+Following Prophetic tradition, most people customary open the fast with dates, Date is a unique blend of glucose and fructose, it’s good for short and long term energy.

 High level of potassium (about 65% more than bananas), and a special blend of carbohydrates that ensures hydration above and beyond water alone.
 It also has beta-D-glucan, which is a soluble fiber that gives the stomach a ‘full’ feeling.

-The general rule for a month’s diet should be to include foods from all of the main food groups:
+The general rule for a month’s diet should be to include healthy eating habits and foods from all the main food groups: